mattTea/magnetism/problem/install.md

 ## Before running application or tests

+1. `brew install pipenv` - install pipenv to then manage the other installs

-1. `pipenv --three` - sets up virtual environment - if you haven't done this previously
+2. `pipenv --three` - sets up virtual environment - if you haven't done this previously

-2. `pipenv shell` - takes you into the virtual environment
+3. `pipenv shell` - takes you into the virtual environment

+4. `pipenv install` - will install all dependencies from the pipfile

 ## To run application